Marc Emery: Non-marijuana activism

 As a political libertarian, Emery has also protested against Sunday shopping laws, obscenity laws, political endorsement of sporting events, Canadian censorship, and several taxes.

 In 2002, Emery founded the Iboga Therapy House, an ibogaine-assisted detoxification therapy program located on British Columbia's Sunshine Coast.
 Emery and his staff offered free ibogaine therapy to volunteer heroin and cocaine addicts with a plant-based alkaloid called ibogaine, which has been claimed to help people quit addictions.

 Media

 On October 12, 1997, Marc Emery was featured on CNN Impact in an episode called "Canada Cannabis."
 The announcer referred to Emery as the "Prince of Pot" and the label stuck.

 In 2001, Emery was a featured presenter at Idea City, an annual gathering of notable Canadians organized by Moses Znaimer.
 In November 2002, Emery and his guests heckled then US drug czar John Walters during his speech at a luncheon sponsored by the Vancouver Board of Trade.

-Emery is featured in the 2007 CBC documentary film Prince of Pot: The US vs. Marc Emery, and CBC Doc Zone episode "Cannabiz."
+Emery is featured in the 2007 CBC documentary film Prince of Pot: The US vs. Marc Emery, and the CBC Doc Zone episode "Cannabiz".
 He also appears in a 2007 documentary called The Union: The Business Behind Getting High, and the 2007 comedy documentary Super High Me.
 Emery was the focus of the 2013 feature documentary, Citizen Marc.